 At a Glance

-06/27/2015: Open, From the trailhead the trail has been logged out for 4.5 miles.
+11/01/2015: Open, possibility of snow and/or ice.
 Trail is washed out at Glacier Creek.
 The Goat Creek bridge at milepost 1.7 on the Snowgrass Trail #96 is closed to all stock use.
 Stock users must use the detour and ford the creek crossing.

 Wilderness Permit Required.
 Permits are free and available at trailheads.